 Where did the idea for this blog begin?

-Growing up I was always fascinated with food.
-My dad would cook a vast variety of different recipes.
-He traveled a lot and when he finally came home from some exotic place, he would often try to prepare the dishes he had sampled.
-Once he served us cow's tongue, and on another occasion, some part of an alligator.
-But he was sneaky about it...he wouldn't tell us what we were eating until half-way through the meal.
-Needless to say, desserts became my happy place.
+Growing up I was fascinated with food.
+Because he traveled frequently, my dad experienced a smorgasbord of cuisines.
+When he finally came home from some exotic local he would often try to prepare the dishes he had sampled.
+Once he served us calf's brain, on another occasion it was some "part" of an alligator.
+But he was wickedly sneaky...he wouldn't tell us what we were eating until half-way through the meal.
+Desserts became my happy place.

-I have worked in bakeries since I was a teenager.
-When I was in college I worked at an amazing little pastry shop that really solidified my love for baking (and red wine).
-Since I was in the very lucrative Shakespearean lit./Anthropology field of study, it wasn't long before I ended up working in yet another bakery.
-After years of baking at home and getting brilliant ideas from online bloggers, I finally decided that I should just start my own food blog.
-I love writing without the pressure of deadlines or the worry of red marks all over the paper.
-Plus, anyone who knows me will tell you that I am shy.
-Writing online is a good way for me to express myself, sarcasm, occasional venting and all.
-Stuff I would never normally do around people I don't know.
+As teen, I worked in a cosy local bakery.
+When I was in college I frolicked in a blithe little pastry shop (where my love for baking and red wine became forged in stone).
+Since I was in the very lucrative Shakespearean lit and Anthropology fields of study, it wasn't long before I ended up working in yet another bakery.
+After a few years of baking at home and getting brilliant ideas from online bloggers, I finally decided that I should just start my own food blog.
+I love/hate writing without the pressure of a deadline or the worry of red marks scattered around a sheet of paper.
+Plus, anyone who knows me will tell you that I am reticent.
+Writing online is a good way to express myself without becoming too tangled in my own surreal, fickle, thoughts.

 What kind of camera do I use?

 Up until November 2010, I used a Canon Powershot A430.
-But after 2 years of snapping, a few tumbles, and an unfortunate fall into a bowl of frosting, the beloved camera just could not go on any longer.
+But after two years of snapping, a few tumbles and an unfortunate fall into a wayward bowl of frosting, the beloved camera could not go on any longer.
 I now use her slightly upgraded cousin, the A520.
-Even though I would love to own a fancy DSLR camera, A) they're far too expensive, and B) I'm kind of hooked on the ease of a point and shoot.

 Why do I moderate comments?

-I didn't always do this.
-But after several spamming incidents, and a few not-so-friendly remarks, I felt it was best to protect my blog, and it's readers from anything annoying and/or negative.
-I know that not all the recipes are going to work for everyone, and I'm more than happy to hear questions or concerns, as long as they're delivered in a diplomatic manner.
+I didn't always screen comments but after several spamming incidents and a few not-so-friendly remarks, I felt it was best to protect my blog and its readers from anything annoying and/or negative.
+I know that recipes fail on occasion and ovens are notoriously temperamental.
+I'm more than happy to hear questions or concerns, as long as they're delivered in a diplomatic manner. xo

 Do I actually eat everything I bake?

 Of course.
-Just not much of it.
-I would never make something and not try it first.
-I don't think we should deprive ourselves of anything in life as long as certain things are done in moderation.
-As I've said several times before, I don't crave something right after it's made.
-I love the process and the steps it takes to bake something, and the real reward comes from watching people take pleasure in eating something that I made from scratch.
+Just not too too much.
+(I would never make something without trying it first.)
+I don't think we should deprive ourselves of anything in life as long as "certain" indiscretions are done in moderation.
+Oddly enough, I don't crave something right after it's made.
+I love the process and the seemingly-frivolous steps of baking, but the true reward comes from watching people take pleasure in eating something that I made from scratch.

 Reads (in random order)